Educational Opportunities in Our Garden

 Lavender, known for its fragrance and color, also has a history of medicinal use that dates back to ancient Egypt where it was used in the mummification process.
 In modern times, lavender oil is used for skin health, beauty, and relaxation.

 Sea Buckthorn produces a berry surrounded in legend.
-In Greece, the fruit was known as a fully body healer and is said to have given Pegasus the power to fly.
+In Greece, the fruit was known as a full body healer and is said to have given Pegasus the power to fly.
 Genghis Khan’s success is attributed in part to feeding his army this “life oil”.
 Legends and health benefits aside, sea buckthorn produces colorful berry clusters that stay vibrant through winter.

 Our berm is more than just a pile of dirt; it’s a hugelkultur!